Honeymoon in Japan: Your Ultimate 10-Day Itinerary Guide

 Hours: 09:00 AM to 07:00 PM

-Performed by a real-life maiko (geisha), this wondrous Japanese Tea ceremony is a beautiful introduction to the timeless Japanese tradition and its associated rituals.
-What’s more, it includes sample traditional green matcha tea and other Japanese-styled sweets.
-If you’re for a unique and romantic Japan honeymoon experience, make sure to try this one.
+However, by booking an appointment with a geisha in Kyoto, you can get a real-life performance by a maiko (geisha) and a wondrous Japanese tea ceremony by them.
+This cultural tradition is a beautiful introduction to the timeless Japanese tradition and its associated rituals.
+Moreover, it includes a sample of traditional green matcha tea and other Japanese-styled sweets.

 Tip